 "I think she wanted something else to define her this year other than the grief she was feeling.
 I think her mother and sister were great catalysts for her success as well and her teammates motivated her and encouraged her.
 She definitely learned that you don't move on from grief, you just move forward with it.
 You GO THROUGH IT.
 We talk about that idea a lot as a team and she embraced it."

-Despite all the compliments given by everyone involved with the program, Emma would be the first person to point out that everyone else deserved the recognition before here because that's just who she is.
+Despite all the compliments given to Emma by everyone involved with the program, Emma would be the first person to point out that everyone else actually deserved the recognition before her, well, because that's just who she is, too.

 "Mikaela, Emily [Pratt], and Kaleigh [Putnam] all really stepped up to be leaders when Catie and I were injured or sick or couldn't physically lead the team on the court in the preseason, and then again when my dad passed and I wasn't necessarily in the right mindset to be a leader for the team.
 The junior class really saw Catie and I going through some things and wanted to help out.
 They stepped up when we needed them most." said Emma.

 Basketball is far from the only thing that defines Emma Tierney.